Vegan Coconut Cake

 Whisk the dry ingredients, and whisk in 1 cup of blended coconut.
 When you blend your shredded coconut, just use the pulse button for a few seconds to turn it into a finer consistency.
 You don’t want to overblend it or you might end up with coconut butter.

-Add the dry ingredients to the wet and mix only until you can’t see any dry ones.
+Add the dry ingredients to the wet ingredients, and mix only until you can’t see any dry ones.

-Divide the batter into 3 bowls and color each bowl the color of your choice using vegan food coloring.
+Color each bowl of batter a color of your choice using vegan food coloring.

 Spoon the batter into the lasagna pan spoonful by spoonful alternating colors.